AlexAaqil/qing-jia-safaris/notes.md

 - add a tour categories crud functionality.
 - add the charts for showing bookings and sales.
 - add the functionality for booking tours.
+- add the logic to always update the image name when the title is updated.

 # Features
 - Authentication with roles.